 Mercantilism – this is a system that is organized by merchants for the purpose of trading within or among nations.
 It was a key philosophy to early America’s success economically, and embodies a high degree of freedom although not as ideal or equitable as Free Enterprise as described earlier.
 Additionally, due to the historical nature of man, this form can easily be perverted and become tyrannical and unjust.

 Meritocracy – is a system of rewards commensurate with the efforts and production of an individual or group.
 Think of a straight commission salesperson.
 They don’t get paid unless they produce results.
 Under a governmental system of meritocracy, the rewards, and denial of rewards can still be subject to political machinations, and therefore, still does not compare to a true free enterprise system as noted earlier.
-Nonetheless, it has “merit” if you will over 90% of the rest of the offerings.
+Nonetheless, it has “merit”, if you will, over 90% of the rest of the offerings.

 Nationalism – is a system that purports to favor the nation state in question.
 The problem is that nation states must be able to interact and trade freely.
 National Socialism is identified with the NAZI party which fomented World War II and was guilty of egregious mistreatment of large swaths of their population.
+The cry “America First” is decried by opponents as “Fascist” but must be construed accurately as favoring American sovereignty as opposed to internationalism.

 Naziism – See Nationalism, and also note that the NAZI’s were closely allied with the Communists at the outset of World War II.